Sign InTry Free

 Wait for Pods to restart

-To follow the progress of the cluster as its components are upgraded, run the following command.
-You should see some Pods transiting to Terminating and then back to ContainerCreating and then to Running.
+To monitor the progress of the cluster upgrade and observe the restart of its components, run the following command.
+You should see some Pods transitioning from Terminating

 watch kubectl get po -n tidb-cluster